Nedbank: History

 The bank was founded in 1888, in Amsterdam as the Nederlandsche Bank en Credietvereeniging voor Zuid-Afrika ("Dutch Bank and Credit Union for South Africa").
 In August that year, the bank opened an agency in Church Street, Pretoria, South Africa with its mission being to provide credit and banking in and with South Africa.

 In 1903, the company was renamed to Nederlandsche Bank voor Zuid-Afrika ("Dutch Bank for South Africa").
 In 1906, the bank expanded and an office in London was opened.
 In 1925, NBvZA merged with the Transvaalsche Handelsbank.

 In May 1940, Germany invaded and occupied the Netherlands, and this impacted the management of the South African agency from latter country.
 The South African head office and its branch in London had sufficient assets in sterling, dollars and gold to cover its liabilities.
 As it was an agency and with its Dutch head office no longer in control, the South African government appoint a controller to run the bank until 1945.
 Its share of the South African banking market in 1945 stood between 2 and 3 percent.

 The banks split on 15 January 1951, renaming its South African counterpart as Nederlandse Bank in Suid-Afrika/Netherlands Bank of South Africa (NBSA) with the Dutch bank (NBvZA) holding a 75% share in the new company.
-On 1 October 1954, the Nederlandsche Bank en Credietvereeniging voor Zuid-Afrika (NBvZA) merged with Amsterdamnsche Goederen Bank becoming Nederlandse Overzee Bank (NOB).
+On 1 October 1954, the Nederlandsche Bank en Credietvereeniging voor Zuid-Afrika (NBvZA) merged with Amsterdamsche Goederen Bank becoming Nederlandse Overzee Bank (NOB).
 In a NBSA shares issue in 1957, NOB maintained its shareholding at 75% but in December 1961, a new share issue by NBSA was not taken up by NOB and so the latter's shareholding dropped to 49 percent.
 On 1 July 1964, NOB sold some of its shareholding in NBSA to the South African public which saw its holding of the latter drop to 25 percent.
 NOB merged with Bankierscompagnie NV in 1968 and by the 1971 was called Bank Mees and Hope.
 After a further share issue in 1968, the Mees en Hope's share in NBSA dropped to 20 percent.